 Under the provision of 10% earmarking, outlay for NER has increased substantially from Rs.
-232.00 crores in FY07 to Rs.
-472.50 crores in FY10 commensurating with the increase in the total plan outlay.
+224.00 crores in 2007 - 08 to Rs.
+500.00 crores in 2011 - 12 commensurating with the increase in the total plan outlay.

-However, in the absence of any viable & feasible proposal from the North East for assistance under major schemes of the Ministry such as Technology Upgradation Fund Scheme (TUFS), Scheme for Integrated Textile Park (SITP), Cotton Technology Mission (CTM) etc., expenditure remains less than 50% of the total allocation as investment in this sector is basically demanddriven.
+However, in the absence of any viable & feasible proposal from the North East for assistance under major schemes of the Ministry such as Technology Upgradation Fund Scheme (TUFS), Scheme for Integrated Textile Park (SITP), Cotton Technology Mission (CTM) etc., expenditure remains less than 50% of the total allocation as investment in this sector is basically demand-driven.

 With a view to addressing the problem, the Ministry of Textiles has taken action to formulate special schemes suitable to the North East under sub sectors such as handlooms, handicrafts and sericulture.
-Presently, The Ministry is earmarking more than 20% the outlays of the VSE sector schemes to the North East Region.